AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. _tu-fe-global_aspects-05:

-5. The Global aspect may only be specified for the initial declaration of a subprogram (which may be a declaration, a body or a body stub).
+5. The Global aspect may only be specified for the initial declaration of a subprogram (which may be a declaration, a body or a body stub), of a protected entry, or of a task unit.

 .. _tu-fe-global_aspects-06: